-CO 315 Topics in Communication/3
+CO 315 Topics in Communication/3-6

 Selected topics of interest in communication.
-Possible subjects could include the study of gender and communication, children's theater, writing for the Web, sports writing, ethnic media, or advanced public speaking.
-Spring semester, even-numbered years.
+Possible subjects could include the study of gender and communication, interpersonal communication, writing for the Web, sports writing, ethnic media, or advanced public speaking.
+Spring semester.

 CO 323 Communication Law and Ethics/3